theminstack/styled/README.md

 Now the styled component only accepts the `$color` prop, and no other props.

 If your custom props type is not "compatible" with the base component, then a mapping function to create props compatible with the base component is required.
 Compatible means that the new styled component props can be passed directly to the base component without modification.
-Omitting optional props, restricting prop values to a subset of the original types, and adding new props are all compatible changes.
-Changing a prop value type, and removing a required prop, are examples of incompatible changes.
+Changing a prop value type (eg. `string` to `string[]`), and removing a required prop, are examples of incompatible changes.

 ```tsx
 interface IStyledDivProps {